syncfusion-content/fileformat-docs/FileFormat/DocIO/Loading & Saving document.md

 ## Saving a Word document to file system

 You can save the created or manipulated word document to file system using Save method of WordDocument class.
-If the user does not provide the format type, then the document will be saved in Word 97-2003 (*.doc) format.
+When you do not provide the format type, then the document is saved in Word 97-2003 (*.doc) format.

 {% highlight c# %}
 [C#]

-//Create an empty WordDocument instance
+//Creates an empty WordDocument instance

 WordDocument document = new WordDocument();

-//open an existing word document through Open method of WordDocument class
+//opens an existing word document through Open method of WordDocument class

 document.Open(fileName);